vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

 ### Finding all Level 1 files

 In the example above, `clubsNL03.level1.json` is found via a reference from `clubsNL.level1.json` (clubs in the Netherlands).
-In a similar way, `clubsNL.level1.json` can be found from a file called `clubs.level1.json` (clubs in all countries).
+In a similar way, `clubsNL.level1.json` could be found from a file called `clubs.level1.json` (clubs in all countries), but no such file exists yet.
-In turn, `clubs.level1.json` is found from a file called `root_.level1.json` or `root.level1.json`.
+Today `clubsNL.level1.json` is found directly from a file called `root_.level1.json`.
 That file is the only level1.json that the software finds via a fixed name and location.
 All other level1.json files are found via references.